 Your rice cooker inner pot may need replacement especially if it has experienced a lot of wear and tear.
-While most modern rice cookers enable yo to simply swap the inner pot out, you still need to take care when buying one.
-So, here are some helpful tips on choosing the best rice cooker inner pot replacement.
+While most modern rice cookers enable you to simply swap the inner pot out, you still need to take care when buying one.
+So, here are some helpful tips that cover how to replace the inner pot on a rice cooker.

 How Do I Know When To Replace the Inner Pot?